 Parameter Description Default Value buildID Required (String).
 A unique identifier for the scan. (none) maxHeap Optional (int).
 The maximum heap size for the JVM (-Xmx).
 By default, Fortify Static Code Analyzer automatically allocates memory based on the physical memory available on the system. addJVMOptions Optional (String).
 Specifies additional JVM commands. (none) debug Optional (boolean).
-Specifies whether to include debug false fortifyClean Example

-Parameter Description Default Value information in the Fortify Support log file. verbose Optional (boolean).
+Specifies whether to include debug information in the Fortify Support log file. false verbose Optional (boolean).
 Specifies whether to send verbose status messages to the console and to the Fortify Support log file. false logFile Optional (String).
 Specifies the log file location and file name.
 The default file name is sca.log and the default location is in the workspace directory.